boehs/boehs/README.md

 > emailing open source maintainers (including me!) directly instead of opening issues on their project is a rude thing to do

 I disagree.
 Please email me.
-Email me wierd stuff, cool stuff, stuff about you, a picture of your breakfast or your dog.
+Email me wierd stuff, cool stuff, stuff about you, a picture of your dog.
 Anything.
 Email me.
 Do it.